 When you're first starting a business, branding is likely the last thing on your mind.
-After all, it's hard to sit down and flip through fonts when you're still trying to figure out who your customers are (and where to find them).
+After all, it's hard to sit down and flip through fonts when you have so many priorities to juggle.

-Whether your branding design efforts started (and ended) with a logo jotted down on a napkin, or you whiteboarded your way through the complete branding process -- from brand values to logo variations -- somewhere along the way things stopped working.
+Whether your branding efforts started (and ended) with a logo jotted down on a napkin, or you whiteboarded your way through the entire branding process, somewhere along the way things stopped working.

 The Right (and Wrong) Reasons to Rebrand

-Even big brands aren't immune -- just look at Uber.
-After redesigning its logo, 44% of people were unsure of what Uber's logo represented.
+Even big brands aren't immune — just look at Uber.
+After redesigning its logo, 44% of people were unsure of what its logo represented.

-Ultimately, knowing the risks of rebranding can help you determine whether or not you're going into a rebrand for the right reasons.
+Ultimately, knowing the risks of rebranding can help you determine whether or not you're jumping into a rebrand for the right reasons.

-If you're looking at rebranding your business because sales have been slow or brand awareness efforts don't seem to be paying off, you might want to reconsider -- these issues can potentially be solved by creating a new marketing strategy, or conducting market research to identify the underlying cause.
+If you're considering a rebranding because sales have been slow or brand awareness efforts don't seem to be paying off, you might want to reconsider — these issues can potentially be solved by creating a new marketing strategy or conducting market research to identify the underlying cause.

 But if you're considering a rebrand because your company's vision, mission, values, and market are no longer reflected in your brand, then a rebrand might be the right decision.